-- 1. For a closer view of a certain area, click the Zoom (and tool, click and drag a box around the area you want to see in detail, and release the mouse button.
+- 1. For a closer view of a certain area, click the Zoom a tool, click and drag a box around the area you want to see in detail, and release the mouse button.
 That area fills the screen.
-For more information, see "Window and View Tools" on page 159 of the Reference Manual. - 2.
-To return to the previous zoom factor, select Window> Undo Zoom . - If you can't see all the exterior dimension lines at once, select Window> Fill Window Building Only to center your plan on screen.
+For more information, see "Window and View Tools" on page 119 of the Reference Manual. - 2.
+To return to the previous zoom factor, select Window> Undo Zoom . - 3.
+Select Window> Fill Window Building Only 🗵 to center your plan on screen. - 4.
+To center all objects in the current view on screen, including the Living Area label, select Window > Fill Window \[.